-One small, fraudulent study published in the late ‘90s led many people to believe that there was a link between the MMR vaccine and autism.
-As this misinformation circulated over the past 15 years, some parents began to distrust vaccines altogether, and other false claims took root.
+One small, fraudulent study published in the late ‘90s led many people to believe that there was a link between the MMR (measles, mumps, rubella) vaccine and autism.
+As this misinformation circulated over the last 20 years, some parents began to distrust vaccines altogether, and other false claims took root.

 As to the rumored autism link, a study published in the medical journal Vaccine analyzed the data of 10 other major studies on this topic.
 Collectively, these studies involved well over one million children.
 The results were as clear-cut as the article’s title: “Vaccines are not associated with autism.”

-“Parents who choose not to vaccinate, or unnecessarily delay vaccines, are acting against their child’s and the public’s best interests,” he says.
+Parents who choose not to vaccinate, or who unnecessarily delay vaccines, are acting against their child’s and the public’s best interests.

-The Centers for Disease Control offer this at-a-glance PDF vaccine schedule for children from birth through age 18.
+The Centers for Disease Control offers this at-a-glance PDF vaccine schedule for children from birth through age 18.

-“Bottom line, as a pediatrician, my job is to ensure your child’s health.
-The number one way I can do that is by vaccinating your baby.
+For all other healthy children?
+There’s no debate—vaccinate!
+A pediatrician's job is to ensure your child’s health, and the number one way to do that is by vaccinating your baby.